Best Finance Podcasts for Professionals

 Tags: Finance, Money, Economics

-Created by CNBC and hosted by Melissa Lee and ‘a roundtable of top traders,’ Fast Money is among the very best of the daily finance podcasts.
-Each day, Lee and her guests look at what’s driving the markets, what happened overnight in Asia, and what’s likely to happen in the period ahead.
+This podcast is made by CNBC and hosted by Melissa Lee and ‘a roundtable of top traders.’
+This is one of the top podcasts on finance and money and is made by one of the leading news organizations on finance and money.
+Every day, they discuss what’s happening in the market, what happened overnight in Asia, and what’s going to happen in the upcoming days.

 5. Real Vision Daily Briefing: Finance & Investing